dianasff/Reddit/README.md

 * The app will first displays the hot information.
 * To see the new or rising information you should just click on the equivalent button;
 * To see more results you should click on the button "+ Ver mais", that should displays more information, if there is no more information to be displayed, there will be no buttom ;
+* Click on the domain link to read the post.
 * To use the App in your local machine see the topic 'How to run the App locale '

 ## How to run the App locale